Longs Peak: Description

-Longs Peak can be prominently seen from Longmont, Colorado, as well as from most of the northern Front Range Urban Corridor.
+Longs Peak can be seen behind Mt.
+Meeker from Longmont, Colorado and more directly from Loveland, Colorado, as well as from most of the northern Front Range Urban Corridor.
 It is one of the most prominent mountains in Colorado, rising 9000 ft above the western edge of the Great Plains.

 The peak is named for Major Stephen Harriman Long, who is said to have been the first to spot the Front Range on June 30, 1820, during an expedition on behalf of the U.S. government.

 Together with nearby Mount Meeker, with an elevation of 13,911 feet, the two mountains are sometimes referred to as the Twin Peaks (not to be confused with a nearby lower mountain called Twin Sisters).

+Climate

 History of ascents

 As the only fourteener in Rocky Mountain National Park, the peak has long been of interest to climbers.
 The easiest route is not "technical" during the summer season.
 It was probably first used by pre-Columbian indigenous people collecting eagle feathers.